I am expecting twins, can I use the same Spinning Babies techniques for my pregnancy and labor?

 Diaphragmatic Release is a technique of myofascial workers, craniosacral therapists and Chiropractors (some) which amazingly helps the tissues relax around the womb.
 It effectively releases the round ligaments which can be so tight they hold a baby’s forehead in front.

-The diaphragmatic release will accomplish emotional release as well.
+The diaphragmatic release, also called Abdominal Release, will accomplish emotional release as well.
 The whole person approach resolves deep tension quickly.

 Homeopathic Pulsatilla, 30 C, is an over the counter dose available at natural food stores and online.
 Don’t touch the remedy and only place in a clean, taste-free mouth.
 Avoid mint, menthol, tea-tree oil and coffee during the days you are taking homeopathics.